ampproject/amphtml/extensions/amp-sidebar/amp-sidebar.md

 {% endcall %}

 ## Sidebar for Stories
 The sidebar is also usable within the `amp-story` [component](https://www.ampproject.org/stories/).
 However there are certain restrictions on what attributes and features are allowed.
-The following are **disallowed** attributes and features of sidebars within an `amp-story`
+The following are **disallowed** attributes and features of sidebar within an `amp-story`:

 - side
 - open